jbogatay/docker-vpn/README.md

 Setup
 -------
+- Copy or move Makevars-TEMPLATE to Makevars

-- Edit all the configuration values in Makefile
+- Edit all the configuration values in Makevars

 - Create the image